John Berger (politician)

 John Berger is an Australian politician and trade unionist.
 He has been a Labor Party member of the Victorian Legislative Council since December 2022, representing the Southern Metropolitan Region.
 Since December 2022, Berger has served as the Deputy Government Whip in the Legislative Council.

-Prior to Berger’s election into the Victorian Parliament, he served as the State Secretary of the Transport Workers Union (Vic/Tas) Branch from 2016 to 2021 and the National President of the Transport Workers Union from 2019 to 2021.
+Prior to Berger's election into the Victorian Parliament, he served as the State Secretary of the Transport Workers Union (Vic/Tas) Branch from 2016 to 2021 and the National President of the Transport Workers Union from 2019 to 2021.

 Early life and education

 Berger was born in Melbourne, Victoria in 1964.
-He attended St Joseph’s College Melbourne and completed his high school education at Assumption College Kilmore.
-Berger completed a graduate certificate in Industrial Relations/Human Resources at Victoria University between 2004 to 2008.
+He attended St Joseph's College Melbourne and completed his high school education at Assumption College Kilmore.
+Berger completed a graduate certificate in Industrial Relations/Human Resources at Victoria University between 2004 and 2008.
 Additionally, Berger completed the Williamson Community Leadership Program in 2008.

 Career before politics

 Prior to his career as a union official, Berger was a baggage handler for the former airline Ansett.